Ezibenroc/PyRoaringBitMap/README.rst

 |Build Status|

+An efficient and light-weight ordered set of 32 bits integers.
-This piece of code is a wrapper for the C library `CRoaring <https://github.com/RoaringBitmap/CRoaring>`__.
-It provides a very efficient way to store and manipulate sets of (unsigned 32 bits) integers.
+This is a Python wrapper for the C library `CRoaring <https://github.com/RoaringBitmap/CRoaring>`__.

 The wrapping used to be done with ``Ctypes``.
 We recently switched to ``Cython`` for the following reasons: